stat545ubc-2023/collaborative-group1/README.md

 2. **TEAMWORK.md:** This document contains guidelines and agreements for teamwork, including the division of labour, timing of submissions, and communication methods.

-3. **troubleshooting-1.Rmd:** A document that needs troubleshooting.
-It will be corrected as part of this milestone.
+3. **troubleshooting-1.Rmd:** An R markdown troubleshooting document with three errors that will need correction.
+4.  **troubleshooting-1.md:** This is the .md file of the troubleshooting document.